Elizabeth Fitzsimmons

-Elizabeth Anne Noseworthy Fitzsimmons (born 1972/1973) is an American diplomat who is serving as the United States Ambassador to Togo.
+Elizabeth Anne Noseworthy Fitzsimmons (born 1972/1973) is an American diplomat who had served as the United States Ambassador to Togo.
+She has serve Principal Deputy Assistant Secretary for Conflict and Stabilization Operations since August 12, 2024.

 Education

 Fitzsimmons earned a Bachelor of Arts from the University of Virginia.
 She also holds a certificate from the International Division of Waseda University, Tokyo, Japan 1993.

 Career

 Fitzsimmons is a career member of the Senior Foreign Service, class of Minister-Counselor.
 She has served overseas in Taiwan, Hong Kong, Cambodia, India and Bulgaria.
 She has also worked in the State Department's Operations Center and as Deputy Director of the State Department's Executive Secretariat.
 Other assignments included being deputy executive secretary to Secretaries John Kerry and Rex Tillerson, senior advisor at the Foreign Service Institute, Deputy Assistant Secretary for East Asian and Pacific Affairs (Public Diplomacy) in the Bureau of South and Central Asian Affairs, and the Office of the Special Representative for Afghanistan and Pakistan.
 From October 1, 2018, to 2021, she served as Deputy Assistant Secretary of State for Central Africa and Public Diplomacy.
 Prior to that, she was Acting Deputy Spokesperson for the Department.
 From January to September 2021, she served as the Acting Principal Deputy Assistant Secretary for the Bureau of African Affairs.